a-ridings13/restaurantMenu/README.md

 to the UI where the Menu items you will see are specific to each restaurant.

 ### Execute/Launch Application:
-  First download or git clone this repo into the directory of your choice from the command line.
+  First download or git clone this repo into the directory of your choice from the command line:

       user@computername:~$ git clone https://github.com/a-ridings13/restaurantMenu.git

-  After cloning repo, cd into the restaurantMenu directory.
+  After cloning repo, cd into the restaurantMenu directory:

       user@computername:~$ cd /restaurantMenu

   Execute the following commands in the terminal to launch the application locally:

       user@computername:~$ python finalProject.py

   Your terminal should now show the following message:

        * Serving Flask app "finalProject" (lazy loading)
        * Environment: production
        WARNING: Do not use the development server in a production environment.